SergiusDu/java-kanban/README.md

 # Task Tracker Project

-This project implements a simple in-memory task tracker application.
-It allows for the creation, retrieval, update, and deletion of three types of tasks: Regular Tasks, Epic Tasks, and Subtasks.
-The application focuses on maintaining the relationships between Epic Tasks and their associated Subtasks, including automatic status updates for Epics based on the status of their Subtasks.
+This project implements a simple in-memory task tracker application in Java.
+It supports three types of tasks: Regular Tasks, Epic Tasks, and Subtasks (which belong to Epic Tasks).
+The project emphasizes clean code, testability, and follows best practices for object-oriented design.
+It includes comprehensive unit tests to ensure correctness and robustness.

+## Project Overview

+The Task Tracker application allows users to perform CRUD (Create, Read, Update, Delete) operations on tasks.
+Epic Tasks act as containers for Subtasks, and their status is dynamically calculated based on the status of their constituent Subtasks.
+The application also maintains a history of viewed tasks.

-## Architecture
+## Architectural Approach

-The project follows a layered architecture, promoting separation of concerns and maintainability:
+The project adopts a layered architecture, promoting separation of concerns and maintainability:

-**1. DTO (Data Transfer Objects):**

-* This layer defines simple immutable data structures used for transferring task information between layers.
-It uses Java records for concise syntax.
-Examples include `RegularTaskCreationDTO`, `EpicTaskCreationDTO`, `SubTaskCreationDTO`, and their corresponding update DTOs.
-The `TaskCreationDTO` sealed interface ensures that only the defined record types can implement it, improving type safety.

-**2. Model:**

-* Contains the core domain objects representing tasks.
-The `Task` class is an abstract sealed class, serving as the base for concrete task types: `RegularTask`, `EpicTask`, and `SubTask`.
-This design enforces a closed hierarchy of task types.
-The `TaskStatus` enum defines the possible states a task can be in (NEW, IN_PROGRESS, DONE).
-Validation logic related to task properties (e.g., title length, description length) is encapsulated within the model classes.

-**3. Manager:**

-* The `TaskManager` class provides the business logic for managing tasks.
-It interacts with the `TaskRepository` for persistence operations.
-It handles the creation, retrieval, updating, and deletion of tasks, including the management of Epic-Subtask relationships and automatic Epic status updates.
-The `TaskManager` also leverages the validation layer to ensure data integrity before interacting with the repository.

-**4. Store/Repository:**

-* The `TaskRepository` interface defines the contract for data access.
-The `InMemoryTaskRepository` provides an in-memory implementation using a `TreeMap` for efficient storage and retrieval of tasks by ID.
-This allows for quick prototyping and testing without requiring a persistent database.

-**5. Validation:**

-* The validation layer ensures data integrity.
-It uses a `Validator` interface and a `ValidatorFactory` to provide specific validators for each DTO type.
-The `CommonValidationUtils` class houses common validation logic (e.g., minimum title and description lengths).
-This design allows for easy extension with new validation rules and keeps validation logic separate from the core business logic.

-**6. Util:**

-* Contains utility classes for common operations.
-The `TypeSafeCaster` provides helper methods for safe casting of objects and Optionals, improving type safety and handling potential `ClassCastException` scenarios gracefully.

-**7. Main:**

-* The `Main` class contains a series of test methods demonstrating the functionality of the task tracker.
-These tests cover basic CRUD operations, Epic-Subtask interactions, task removal, status updates, and boundary case handling.

-## Dependencies

-The project currently has no external dependencies beyond the Java standard library.
+* **Model Layer (`com.tasktracker.task.model`):**  Defines the core data structures representing tasks (Task, RegularTask, EpicTask, SubTask) and task views (TaskView).
+The `Task` class is an abstract sealed class forming the base for the different task types.
+The model enforces validation rules to ensure data integrity.
+Immutable data structures (records) are used where appropriate for DTOs, enhancing thread safety and simplifying code.
+* **Data Transfer Object (DTO) Layer (`com.tasktracker.task.dto`):** Contains DTOs (e.g., `RegularTaskCreationDTO`, `EpicTaskUpdateDTO`) used for transferring data between layers, decoupling the model from external interfaces.
+A sealed interface `TaskCreationDTO` defines common properties for task creation DTOs, improving type safety and clarity.
+* **Validation Layer (`com.tasktracker.task.validation`):**  Implements validation logic for DTOs using a `Validator` interface and a `ValidatorFactory`.
+This layer ensures that incoming data meets the required criteria before being processed.
+Common validation logic is centralized in `CommonValidationUtils`.
+* **Store Layer (`com.tasktracker.task.store`):** Provides interfaces (`TaskRepository`, `HistoryRepository`) and in-memory implementations (`InMemoryTaskRepository`, `InMemoryHistoryRepository`) for persistent storage.
+The in-memory implementation uses `NavigableMap` and `NavigableSet` for efficient data retrieval and management.
+* **Manager Layer (`com.tasktracker.task.manager`):**  Contains the core application logic.  `TaskManager` interface defines the operations available on tasks. `InMemoryTaskManager` provides an implementation of the TaskManager, handling task creation, updates, deletion, retrieval, and status management.  `HistoryManager` and its in-memory implementation manage the viewing history of tasks, adhering to a configurable history limit.
+* **Utility Layer (`com.tasktracker.util`):**  Contains utility classes like `TypeSafeCaster` for type-safe casting and `Managers` for providing default configurations of managers.
+This layer helps keep other layers focused on their core responsibilities.
+* **Main Application (`com.tasktracker.Main`):** Demonstrates the usage of the Task Tracker application through a series of test scenarios.

-## Build and Run
+## Key Features and Design Choices

-This project can be built and run using a standard Java development environment (e.g., IntelliJ IDEA, Eclipse).
-Simply compile the Java source files and run the `Main` class.
+* **In-Memory Storage:**  The current implementation uses in-memory storage.
+The `TaskRepository` and `HistoryRepository` interfaces are designed to allow for easy replacement with other storage mechanisms (e.g., database persistence) in the future.
+* **History Management:** The `HistoryManager` keeps track of recently accessed tasks using a doubly linked list implementation, ensuring efficient addition and removal while respecting the history size limit.
+* **Epic Task Status Calculation:**  The status of an Epic Task is automatically updated whenever a Subtask's status changes, ensuring data consistency.
+* **Validation:**  Input validation is performed using a dedicated validation layer, preventing invalid data from corrupting the application state.
+* **Unit Testing:** Extensive unit tests cover all core functionalities and edge cases, ensuring code quality and reliability.
+JUnit 5 is used for testing.
+* **Clear Exception Handling:**  Exceptions are used to signal errors and exceptional conditions, aiding in debugging and troubleshooting.
+A custom `ValidationException` is used to handle data validation errors, providing detailed error messages.
+* **Atomic Operations:**  The code utilizes atomic operations where appropriate (e.g., updating the task store) to enhance thread safety, although the current application is single-threaded.

-## Future Improvements
+## Future Enhancements

-* **Persistence:** Implement a persistent `TaskRepository` using a database (e.g., PostgreSQL, MySQL) to store tasks beyond the application's lifecycle.
+* **Persistence:** Implement persistent storage using a database or file system.
-* **Serialization:** Add serialization/deserialization capabilities (e.g., using JSON) to save and load tasks from files.
-* **User Interface:** Develop a user interface (e.g., command-line, web-based) to interact with the task tracker.
+* **User Interface:**  Develop a user interface (e.g., command-line, web-based) for interacting with the Task Tracker.
+* **Task Dependencies:**  Introduce the ability to define dependencies between tasks.
+* **Prioritization:** Allow users to prioritize tasks.
-* **Search and Filtering:** Implement search functionality and filtering options to manage larger collections of tasks.
+* **Search and Filtering:** Implement more sophisticated search and filtering capabilities.
-* **History Tracking:**  Track changes to tasks over time, allowing for reverting to previous versions.
-* **Prioritization:** Add task prioritization to allow for ordering tasks within an Epic or globally.
-* **Due Dates:**  Incorporate due dates for tasks and reminders.

-## Conclusion

-This project provides a solid foundation for a task tracker application.
-Its layered architecture and focus on type safety and validation make it maintainable and extensible.
-The provided test cases demonstrate the core functionality and serve as a starting point for further development.